 - Featured Partners

-Each year, the Capital Pride Planning Committee selects a number of individuals to honor as “Capital Pride Heroes.”
-These honorees have gone above and beyond the call of duty in their efforts to bring full equality to the Gay, Lesbian, Bisexual and Transgender communities.
-This year, eight individuals have been chosen in recognition of their outstanding efforts.
-These Heroes will be recognized in the Capital Pride Parade on Saturday, June 12th, 2004.
+Each year, the Pride Planning Committee selects a number of individuals to honor as “Capital Pride Heroes.”
+These eight honorees have made extraordinary efforts to bring full equality to the Lesbian, Gay, Bisexual and Transgender communities.
+They will be recognized in the Capital Pride Parade on Saturday, June 10.